benedictnd/3n7testing/memory-bank/activeContext.md

 - **Page Development**:
   - Converted the About page from HTML to React/Next.js with responsive design
   - Enhanced the Meet the People section with team member profile pictures using OptimizedImage component
+  - Updated About page layout with improved spacing and centered content
+  - Modified the "More About 3&7" section to display four focused categories in a grid layout
+  - Added team member profile pictures with optimized face-centered framing

 ## Active Decisions
 1. Using a custom ThemeProvider for dark mode instead of a third-party library